kiwisincebirth/TRS-80-MODEL-1-K/COMPATABILITY.md

 ### Configuration

-Video Frequencies Tested
-* NTSC 60Hz
-* PAL 50Hz
+Both NTSC (60Hz), and PAL (50Hz) have been tested and are known to work.

 ## Expansion Devices